Waterloo Bridge: First bridge

-Originally named 'the Strand Bridge', following the victory of the Battle of Waterloo, the bridge was renamed in 1816 (before its opening) to 'the Waterloo Bridge'.
-The bridge company was at the same time renamed 'The Company of Proprietors of The Waterloo Bridge'.
+Originally named 'the Strand Bridge', after the Battle of Waterloo the Waterloo Bridge and Approaches Act 1816 (56 Geo.
+3. c. lxiii) renamed it 'the Waterloo Bridge'.
 It opened in 1817 as a toll bridge.

-The granite bridge (Note: The granite came from quarries at Mabe in Cornwall) had nine arches, each of 120 ft span, separated by double Doric stone columns, and was 2456 ft long, including approaches–1240 ft between abutments–and 42 ft wide between the parapets.
+The bridge was built with granite from quarries at Mabe in Cornwall and had nine arches, each of 120 ft span, separated by double doric stone columns, and was 2456 ft long, including approaches–1240 ft between abutments–and 42 ft wide between the parapets with a 27 ft 6 in roadway.

+Waterloo Bridge was considered Rennie's masterpiece and was the most prestigious bridge project in England, described as 'perhaps the finest large masonry bridge ever built in this or any other country'.
+The Italian sculptor Canova called it 'the noblest bridge in the world' and said that 'it is worth going to England solely to see Rennie's bridge.'